BTANISHA11/rag_csv_analyser/README.md

 - **Running the Application**: Instructions on how to run the Streamlit app.
 - **Usage Instructions**: Detailed usage instructions for the application.
 - **Example Queries**: Examples of how to query the data.
-- **Contributing**: Information on how to contribute to the project.
 - **License**: Licensing information.
 - **Acknowledgments**: Credits to the communities or resources that helped in the development.